-"What shall we say then?
+- "What shall we say then?
 Shall we continue in sin, that grace may abound?"

-"YHWH forbid.
+- "God forbid.
 How shall we, that are dead to sin, live any longer therein?"

-"For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,"
+- "For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,"

 Since we know 1 John 3 4 tells us sin is the transgression of the law, we can conclude that this is indeed referring to the law of the Old Testament as no new basis for law is given in the New Testament.
-Now let's cover the subject of Paul.
-Did he say you did not have to keep the commandments?

 Now we will debunk the idea that this chapter nullifies the dietary part of the law.
 Here is what is commanded of them in this chapter.